CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_eth_adapter_policy.html.markdown

   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `queue_pairs`:(int) The number of queue pairs per adapter.
 Recommended value = integer power of 2.
   + `resource_groups`:(int) The number of resource groups per adapter.
 Recommended value = be an integer power of 2 greater than or equal to the number of CPU cores on the system for optimum performance.
-  + `version`:(int) Configure RDMA over Converged Ethernet (RoCE) version on the virtual interface.
+  + `nr_version`:(int) Configure RDMA over Converged Ethernet (RoCE) version on the virtual interface.
 Only RoCEv1 is supported on Cisco VIC 13xx series adapters and only RoCEv2 is supported on Cisco VIC 14xx series adapters.* `1` - RDMA over Converged Ethernet Protocol Version 1.* `2` - RDMA over Converged Ethernet Protocol Version 2.
 * `rss_hash_settings`:(Array with Maximum of one item) - Receive Side Scaling allows the incoming traffic to be spread across multiple CPU cores.
 This complex property has following sub-properties:
   + `additional_properties`: